The circular law for random band matrices with arbitrary doubly stochastic variance profiles: Introduction

 For a symmetric random matrix $A$, the convergence of $\mu_A$ to the semicircle distribution under mild assumptions dates back to the celebrated work of Wigner \cite{wigner1958distribution}.
 The spectrum of symmetric random matrices can essentially be determined via the method of moments.
 For non-Hermitian random matrix $A$, the convergence of $\mu_A$ does not follow from method of moments arguments (see for example \cite{MR2908617}), and fundamentally new ideas are needed.
 When all the entries of $A=(a_{ij})_{1\leq i,j\leq n}$ are i.i.d. with mean zero and variance one, the circular law theorem, i.e. the convergence of $\mu_A$ to the uniform distribution on the unit disk in the complex plane, is one of the fundamental theorems in modern random matrix theory.
 This circular law was proven under increasing generality in a series of works including \cite{girkoarticle}, \cite{MR1428519}, \cite{tao2008random}, \cite{ WOS:000281425000010}, and we refer to the references in these works and \cite{MR2908617} for a more complete list.
 Beyond dense matrices with i.i.d. entries, the circular law was subsequently proven for sparse i.i.d. matrices \cite{MR3980923}, \cite{MR3945840} \cite{sah2023limiting}, for sparse regular digraphs \cite{MR4195739}, and for some random matrices with inhomogeneous variance profile \cite{MR3878135}.
 A more complete list of references can be found in the review \cite{MR4680362}.

 Despite all the recent efforts in proving the circular law, effective techniques for structured non-Hermitian random matrices with inhomogeneous variance profile are still out of reach.
 In these models, a large part of entries are always set to be zero.
 (Note that for dense inhomogeneous matrices \cite{MR3857860}, \cite{MR3878135} developed a general technique to prove circular law, but the approach becomes ineffective for sparse inhomogeneous models).
 The guiding examples of sparse inhomogeneous matrices are random band matrices, which we will define shortly.
 Their Hermitian analogue, namely Hermitian Random band matrices, play a fundamental role in modern mathematical physics.
 They serve as prototypical models of Anderson transition: when the bandwidth scales like $n^\gamma$ for $\gamma>\frac{1}{2}$, the eigenvectors are expected to be delocalized and eigenvalues have GOE local statistics; whereas a localized phase and Poisson statistics should occur when $\gamma<\frac{1}{2}$.
-A list of recent mathematical progress in justifying these conjectures can be found in reviews \cite{MR3966510} and \cite{MR3966868}, and also the more recent work \cite{MR4736267}.
+Some very recent progress on this topic can be found in \cite{yau2025delocalization} , \cite{erdHos2025zigzag}, \cite{dubova2025delocalization}, \cite{dubova2025delocalization3d}, \cite{drogin2025localization},\cite{shcherbina2025characteristic} and the references therein.

 In this work we study non-Hermitian versions of random band matrix, where even global universality, i.e. the convergence of the empirical spectral density to the circular law, remains largely unproven.
-In recent works \cite{jain2021circular} \cite{tikhomirov2023pseudospectrum} the authors established circular law for certain non-Hermitian band matrices with bandwidth $n^\gamma$ with $\gamma$ sufficiently close to 1: more precisely they require $\gamma>\frac{32}{33}$.
-The main contribution of this paper is to consider much narrower bandwidth and expand the variety of models where global universality holds: we show $\gamma>\frac{5}{6}$ is enough for the circular law for Gaussian entries, and for a very broad class of inhomogeneous matrix models with doubly stochastic variance profile.
+Two recent papers \cite{jain2021circular} \cite{tikhomirov2023pseudospectrum} justified the circular law for certain non-Hermitian band matrices with bandwidth $n^\gamma$ with $\gamma$ sufficiently close to 1: more precisely they require $\gamma>\frac{32}{33}$.
+The main contribution of this paper is to consider narrower bandwidth and expand the variety of models where global universality holds: we show $\gamma>\frac{5}{6}$ is enough for the circular law limit for Gaussian entries whenever the variance profile is doubly stochastic.